SichengYang/Java-JPEG-Exif-GeoTag-Editor/Readme.md

 -m remove for remove geotag, update for update geotag,
 	 verify for verify whether file is a jpeg, and print to print geotag (required)

--i name of input file or folder in assets folder (required)
+-i name of input file or folder in assets folder.
+It could also be "." means process all images under assets (required)

 -la latitude as a String (required when you select to update geotag)